dasniko/dasniko.github.io/_posts/2017-10-04-fnproject-first-impressions.md

 ---

 If you want to know more about _Serverless Computing_, what it is and what it means, just [buy my (german) book at Amazon](http://amzn.to/2eZS5UG)!

+---

+**UPDATE (2017-10-05):**
+As Chad Arimura (Oracle) says in the comments below, there will be managed service coming up later.
+This might change one or two points, at least.
+Also, we first have to check/test what Oracle understands by a managed service.
+When?
+Where?
+That's always a surprise when dealing with Oracle products...